learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 What happens now if we leave the club and try to come back in, by refreshing the page on the frontend?
 Well, our **frontend** doesn't know who we are any more, since we lose our frontend state after refreshing the page.
-Our **backend** does know who we are though &mdash; so we need a way of getting the user data from the backend into state when the page first loads.
+Our **backend** does know who we are though — so we need a way of getting the user data from the backend into state when the page first loads.

 Here's how we might accomplish that.
 First, we need a route to retrieve the user's data from the database using the session hash: